rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 Executing (default): SELECT "id", "username", "email", "password", "role", "createdAt", "updatedAt" FROM "users" AS "user" WHERE "user"."id" IN (2, 1);
 {{< /highlight >}}

-That's it for the batching improvement.
-Instead of fetching each (duplicated) user on its own, you fetch them all at once in one batched request with the dataloader package.
+That's the benefit of the batching improvement: instead of fetching each (duplicated) user on its own, you fetch them all at once in one batched request with the dataloader package.

-Now let's get into caching which is a difficult topic in software engineering.
-Apart from batching, the dataloader package gives you the option to cache your request too.
-It doesn't work right now.
-Try to execute the same GraphQL query twice and you should see the database accesses twice on your command line.
+Now let's get into cachin,  which is a difficult topic altogether.
+The dataloader package we installed before also gives the option to cache requests.
+It doesn't work yet, though; try to execute the same GraphQL query twice and you should see the database accesses twice on your command line.

 {{< highlight javascript >}}
 Executing (default): SELECT "id", "text", "createdAt", "updatedAt", "userId" FROM "messages" AS "message" ORDER BY "message"."createdAt" DESC LIMIT 101;